 The O2 is an entertainment district with an arena, music club, cinema, and restaurants.
 Up at the O2 is a 90-minute experience where you get to climb onto the O2 roof.
 The views over London from the top are spectacular.

 Visit the Up at the O2 website for full details, hours, cost, and how to schedule your visit.

 End the day with dinner and drinks.

 Travel to Amsterdam

-As of April 2018, you can take a direct train with Eurostar from London to Amsterdam.
-The journey lasts just under 4 hours and prices start at £35 for economy class.
-On this itinerary, your best option is to take the earliest train from London-St. Pancras, which arrives at Amsterdam Central Station just after 1 pm.
-On Sundays, there is no morning train from London to Amsterdam.
-You will have to take the 5 pm train (consider doing this at the end of day 4 of this itinerary) or take a train with a connection in Brussels (this takes 4 to 5 hours total) or consider flying.
+You can take a direct train with Eurostar from London to Amsterdam.
+The journey lasts just under 4 hours and prices start at £40 for economy class.
+On this itinerary, your best option is to take the earliest train from London-St. Pancras, so that you arrive in Amsterdam around 12 pm.

 Once in Amsterdam, check into your hotel.